sitebay/docs/articles/products/platform/accounts/guides/user-permissions/index.md

 The **Global Permissions** settings enable users to add various types of services.
 There is a setting that corresponds to each type of service.
 For instance, to allow the user to add NodeBalancers, enable the *Can add NodeBalancers to this account* setting.

 {{< note >}}
-Granting access to settings denoted with a dollar sign ($) allows the user to perform actions that incur billing costs, such as adding or resizing a Site Bay WordPress Site.
+Granting access to settings denoted with a dollar sign ($) allows the user to perform actions that incur billing costs, such as adding or resizing a SiteBay WordPress Site.
 {{< /note >}}

 ### Billing Access